-For centuries, dinosaurs were seen as reptilian animals and were often treated as little more than giant, hulking monsters, especially within the sci-fi community.
+For more than a century, dinosaurs were seen as reptilian animals and were often treated as little more than giant, hulking monsters, especially in fiction.
 Within the last few decades, researchers have re-evaluated these ideas.
 Newer research has revealed that dinosaurs were overall much more like birds than lizards— in fact, birds are themselves considered to be very specialized dinosaurs based on mountains of evidence available in the fossil record, with a line being drawn to distinguish "avian dinosaurs" (birds) from "non-avian dinosaurs" (classical prehistoric dinosaurs).

 This, however... hasn't gone well with the mainstream media.
-People like their big, scary, roaring and sulking lizard creatures, even if the actual animals were anything but hulking monsters (in fact, most dinosaurs are small).
+People like their big, scary, roaring and sulking lizard creatures, even if the actual animals were anything but hulking monsters (in fact, most dinosaurs are and were small).
 Even many dinosaur enthusiasts (many who grew up on media such as Jurassic Park, despite the film depicting dinosaurs as warm-blooded bird-like animals according to newer theories, even if it was still inaccurate at the time) are averse to the idea.
 Dinosaurs in media still tend to be based on older reconstructions, either because the artists didn't care enough to make them accurate, because they didn't know better, or because they simply don't like the contemporary reconstructions.

 Feathered dinosaurs were hit hard with this stigma.

 The idea of feathered dinosaurs tends to be mocked and scoffed at in media.
-Contrary to common belief, not all dinosaurs are theorized to have had feathers— just many theropods (almost all of them being coelurosaurs) and a few of the smaller ornithischians.note It's also perfectly possible for dinosaurs to have had both scales and feathers.
+Contrary to common belief, not all dinosaurs are theorized to have had feathers— just many theropods (almost all of them being coelurosaurs) and a few of the smaller ornithischians.note It's also perfectly possible for dinosaurs to have had both scales and feathersnote .
 However, the popular view of feathered dinosaurs is a giant fluffy dinosaur with brightly coloured feathers.
 Tyrannosaurus rex has received most of the brunt of this issue.
-Due to its popularity, it's the poster-child for feathered dinosaurs.
-Paleontologists aren't quite sure whether they were fully feathered or not (or even if it had feathers), but the mainstream image is that tyrannosauruses are now "cute and cuddly".
-Feathered dinosaurs bring to mind chickens and ducks, rather than the equally-feathered-but-frightening modern-day raptors or extinct terror birds.note Large ratites such as ostriches, emus, and especially cassowaries, also feathered-but-frightening, tend to be ignored in the subject of feathered dinosaurs as well (and the fact that ostriches themselves are not taken so seriously in media doesn't help), despite being the closest things to living prehistoric dinosaurs, not to mention many dinosaurs resembling them such as Ornithomimus, Struthiomimus (whose name literally means "ostrich mimic"), and Gallimimus.
+Due to its popularity, it's the poster-child for feathered dinosaurs, albeit highly misguidedly: paleontologists aren't quite sure whether they were fully feathered or not (or even if it had feathers), but the mainstream image is that tyrannosauruses are now "cute and cuddly".
+Feathered dinosaurs bring to mind fowl like chickens and ducks, rather than the equally-feathered-but-frightening modern-day raptors or extinct terror birds.note Large ratites such as ostriches, emus, and especially cassowaries, also feathered-but-frightening, tend to be ignored in the subject of feathered dinosaurs as well (and the fact that ostriches themselves are not taken so seriously in media doesn't help), despite being the closest things to living prehistoric dinosaurs, not to mention many dinosaurs resembling them such as Ornithomimus, Struthiomimus (whose name literally means "ostrich mimic"), and Gallimimus.

 - In the Viz Media manga Dinosaur Hour!, two Protoceratops learn about the concept of a feathered Velociraptor and try to add plumage to a drawing of a raptor in the most ridiculous way possible.
 As for the real feathered Velociraptor itself, it is overly fluffy and resembles a cartoonish duckling.
 That doesn't stop them from viciously attacking the Protoceratops.